sohosai/teaser23/docs/README.en.md

 # teaser23

-This is the teaser site for the University of Tsukuba's campus festival, known as the "Sohosai" (雙峰祭).
+This is the teaser site for the School Festival of University of Tsukuba, known as "Sohosai" (雙峰祭).
 It is also referred to as the "Preparation Period Web."

 https://teaser23.pages.dev